 - Attending events/activities associated with the Peer Mentor Program

-- Assist with staffing College of Arts and Sciences Welcome Weekend events
+- Assisting with staffing College of Arts and Sciences Welcome Weekend events

-- Meet with Peer Mentoring Program coordinators to review progress of meetings with mentees, and in-class presentations/activities/discussions for FYE course
+- Meeting with Peer Mentoring Program coordinators to review progress of meetings with mentees, and in-class presentations/activities/discussions for FYE course

 If you have any additional questions, please email us at firstname.lastname@example.org.